 Read review: Thule Urban Glide 2

 BOB Revolution Flex

-The BOB Revolution Flex won our hearts and an Editors' Choice award with improved ease of use in their new version.
-With one of the highest overall scores and the best performance for maneuverability, it is easy to see why the Revolution impressed.
+The BOB Revolution Flex won our hearts with impressive ease of use and maneuverability.
 This BOB is easy to push and turn with great off-road capabilities and the potential for running.
-It sports large pneumatic tires, adjustable tracking, and a locking swivel front wheel that keeps it moving straight no matter what it encounters.
-This stroller offers a variety of features and functions for baby's comfort and parent convenience and we think many parents will be attracted to the versatility of being jog and trail worthy that they can easily overlook the larger size and weight.
+It sports large pneumatic tires, adjustable tracking and suspension, and a locking swivel front wheel with adjustable tracking that keeps it moving straight no matter what it encounters.
+This stroller offers a variety of features and functions for baby's comfort and parent convenience, and we think many parents will be attracted to the versatility of being jog and trail worthy while still meeting the needs of an everyday errand runner.